rathnakar-reddy-24/UniSQLBot/README.md

 ## 👥 Credits

-UniSQLBot was developed by Sai Mahitha, Ajay, and Sai Rathnakar.
+UniSQLBot was developed by:

+- Ajay Rallapalli
+- Sai Mahitha Etikala
+- Sai Rathnakar Reddy Paderla

+This project was developed as part of the DS5983 SPTP: Large Language Models course at Northeastern University.

 ## 📄 License